SHARE

 A yellow crate brimming with freshly picked Amalfi lemons, their stems and green leaves intact, rests on a stone ledge.
 The sunlight casts playful shadows across the fruit.
 A second empty black crate is partially visible nearby.
 Grass forms the backdrop. // FoodNouveau.com

-I prefer using my Sicilian-Style Gelato Base for its rich, silky texture—a perfect match for the zesty lemon flavor.
+I prefer using my Sicilian-style gelato base for its rich, silky texture—a perfect match for the zesty lemon flavor.
 To make it, you begin by gently heating milk, cream, and lemon zest to infuse the flavors.
 Meanwhile, you mix sugar and cornstarch to add sweetness and ensure a smooth finish.
 Adding an egg yolk enriches the custard, giving the gelato a cozy richness.
 Finish by whisking in a full 3/4 cup of freshly squeezed lemon juice—never settle for bottled!

 A tin container filled with creamy gelato swirled with vibrant yellow lemon curd.
 A metal ice cream scoop rests beside the container on a textured white cloth, with lemon zest sprinkled decoratively around. // FoodNouveau.com